-4. COURSEWORK
+5. COURSEWORK

-4.1 SUBMISSION OF COURSEWORK
+5.1 SUBMISSION OF COURSEWORK

-- 4.1.1 The Partner Academic Contact must make provision for systems to ensure that coursework submission is secure, documented and that immediate individual receipts are issued to students. - 4.1.2 Unless indicated otherwise, it is expected that all coursework is typed.
-Students must keep an electronic copy which may be requested by the Partner Associate Lecturer at any time. - 4.1.3 Extensions to submission dates for coursework for individual students are not permitted under any circumstances.
-Students with a valid reason for not submitting coursework by the due date must use the Extenuating Circumstances procedures. - 4.1.4 Exceptionally, the submission date for assessed work may be revised for all students undertaking the assessment.
+- 5.1.1 The Partner Academic Contact must make provision for systems to ensure that coursework submission is secure, documented and that immediate individual receipts are issued to students. - 5.1.2 Unless indicated otherwise, it is expected that all coursework is typed.
+Students must keep an electronic copy which may be requested by the Partner Associate Lecturer at any time. - 5.1.3 Extensions to submission dates for coursework for individual students are not permitted under any circumstances.
+Students with a valid reason for not submitting coursework by the due date must use the Extenuating Circumstances procedures. - 5.1.4 Exceptionally, the submission date for assessed work may be revised for all students undertaking the assessment.
 In such cases the Partner Associate Lecturer shall notify all students of the revised submission date.

-4.2 LATE SUBMISSION (FIRST ATTEMPT)
+5.2 LATE SUBMISSION (FIRST ATTEMPT)

-- 4.2.1 Coursework submitted within 10 working days of the published submission dates will be marked.
-The mark for the assessment will be limited to the module pass mark, but the uncapped mark must also be shown on the coursework. - 4.2.2 Where students submit valid extenuating circumstances within 10 working days of the published submission dates, the original mark will be reinstated and the cap lifted. - 4.2.3 Students with valid extenuating circumstances who are not able to submit their first attempt within 10 working days will be given a Deferral in the affected artefact. - 4.2.4 Coursework submitted more than 10 working days after the published submission date will not be marked and will be recorded as a non-submission. - 4.2.5 The above only applies to First Attempts and not to Deferrals.
+- 5.2.1 Coursework submitted within 10 working days of the published submission dates will be marked.
+The mark for the assessment will be limited to the module pass mark, but the uncapped mark must also be shown on the coursework. - 5.2.2 Where students submit valid extenuating circumstances within 10 working days of the published submission dates, the original mark will be reinstated and the cap lifted. - 5.2.3 Coursework submitted more than 10 working days after the published submission date will be recorded as a non submission.

-4.3 LATE SUBMISSION (REFERRAL AND DEFERRAL)
+5.3 LATE SUBMISSION (REFERRAL AND DEFERRAL)